All Products

 Note

-Mount a statically provisioned disk volume (kubectl)
+Mount a statically provisioned disk volume using kubectl

 Step 1: Create a PV

-Replace the following content in the YAML:
+Replace the following placeholders in the YAML file:

-• <YOUR-DISK-ID>: The ID of the existing disk, for example, d-uf628m33r5rsbi******
+• <YOUR-DISK-ID>: The ID of your existing disk.
+For example, d-uf628m33r5rsbi******.

-• <YOUR-DISK-SIZE>: The size of the existing disk, for example, 20Gi
+• <YOUR-DISK-SIZE>: The size of your existing disk.
+For example, 20Gi.

-• <YOUR-DISK-CATEGORY>: The type of the existing disk, for example, cloud_essd
+• <YOUR-DISK-CATEGORY>: The type of the existing disk.
+For example, cloud_essd.

 • ESSD Entry disk: cloud_essd_entry